sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-02.md

 # 3. Setup BGP peering with Central NVA <br/>
 ## 3.1 Configure ARS
 [Configure ARS](https://learn.microsoft.com/en-us/azure/route-server/quickstart-configure-route-server-portal#set-up-peering-with-nva) with ASN = 65515 and IP Address: 10.0.1.4
+Note:
+- ASN 65515 is the ARS's ASN.
+- 65501 is NVA's ASN
+- VPN gateway does not have its own ASN, it takes on the on-prem's ASN

 ## 3.2 Configure CSR:
 [Based on this guide](https://github.com/sada-kubsad/WhatTheHack/blob/master/057-AzureRouteServer/Student/Resources/whatthehackcentralnvachallenge2.md#sample-deployment-script)